Lumen Maintenance and LED Longevity

 In order to fulfil its L70 Rating, an LED light bulb must maintain at least 70% of its initial lumens during its rated lifespan.

-For example, an LED with an expected lifespan of 50,000 hours, should be producing 70% of the light output that it was producing when it was brand new, after it has been used for 50,000 hours.
+For example, an LED with an expected lifespan of 50,000 hours, should be producing 70% of the light output that it was producing when new, after being in use for 50,000 hours.

 It’s not at all unusual for an LED light bulb to reach 50,000 hours of life without losing 70% of its light efficacy.
 And 50,000 hours is a pretty long time for any kind of bulb to last!